Bryan and Laura's Adoption Story: Joy Mixed With Pain

 December 8, 2016

-At the end of September of last year, they got started with CAC and after a couple of delays in their home study process, they were ready to apply with agencies in February.
+At the end of September of last year, they got started with me and after a couple of delays in their home study process, they were ready to apply with agencies in February.
 Right away, I began sending them adoption situations to consider and they began having their profile book shown to expectant moms.
 Waiting to be chosen by an expectant mama can be an excruciating process.
 It's so difficult to hear that you are not chosen for a situation that you put your heart into and Jason and Annie were becoming discouraged.

 Then, at the end of August, almost exactly a year from when they first started learning about CAC from David and Sarah, and about seven months after they had applied to agencies, they finally heard the words they had been praying for.
 They were chosen to become the parents of a little girl waiting for them at the hospital!
 They quickly rushed to their daughter and those months of anguish in the waiting were washed away as they gazed upon their beautiful child.